ugaitznaiz/UGP/README.md

 # UGP
-This repository intends to be an aggregation of exercises and scripts related with business intelligence data science u.sing R
+This repository intends to be an aggregation of exercises and scripts related with business intelligence data science using R.

+R for data science: http://r4ds.had.co.nz/